PabodaFdo/StudyPulse_AI/README.md

 - Mark notes as revised.
 - Reward students with Study Garden growth points after revision.
 - Generate AI summaries from selected note content.
+- Use saved Smart Notes as study sources for summary, quiz, and flashcard generation.

 ### ⏱️ FocusFlow Timer